Samuel Martin Thompson: Approach to the Collegiate Professorship

 In a 1973 Modern Age journal article, Thompson summarized his theories about collegiate professorship with the challenging notions of, "It is the business of the college professor to interpret his discipline to the learner in terms of the learner's awareness."and his philosophical direction of,"In the realm of knowledge there is only one test.
 That test is more knowledge.
 This is the case because all knowledge of fact and existence is conditional.
 The leading edge of our knowledge is always problematic.
 The criterion of more knowledge is the only alternative I know to authoritarian dogma."He went on to emphasize the role of the professorship in protecting the discipline as,"We need always to remember, however, and to remind those who forget, that our role is a mediating one.
 The civilizers of men are the disciplines which are in our care, and in our care alone.
 Our task is to build roads of access to these disciplines for each new generation.
 The constant concern of each of us must be to protect the integrity of his discipline from any who would pollute it to satisfy the enemies of knowledge, or dilute it for the sake of popularity, or cheapen it to titillate the vulgar."

 Burial and Honors

 He died June 20, 1983, in Monmouth and was buried at Warren County Memorial Park Cemetery.
-He was so revered at Monmouth College that a lecture series, a student society (club), and an essay contest are named after him and continue as of 2015.
+He was so revered at Monmouth College that a student society (club) was named in his honor and remained active, as of 2015.
+An essay contest and lecture series are named after him and continue as of 2026.